NHL Draft Study 2003-16

 By Grant McCagg

 There are no superscouts who get it right every time.
-Heck…there’s none that get it right even 50 percent of the time.
-Projecting the long-term upside of 17-year-old athletes is a task scouts in no other sport are asked to do.
+Heck…there are none that get it right 50 percent of the time.
+Projecting the long-term upside of 17-year-old athletes is a task that scouts in no other sport are asked to do.

-I decided to do some deep digging into the track record of each NHL team at the draft table since Timmins took over as Montreal’s head scout in 2003, with an emphasis on quality/quantity of picks, and the resultant number of picks that become regular NHLers at some point in their career.
-I was curious to see if this Timmins fellow is indeed as incompetent as a number of writers have contended in the past week.
+In February of 2020, after Jesperi Kotkaniemi was sent to the minors and Quebec newspapers exploded with negative stories about Timmins’s draft record, I decided to do some deep digging into the track record of each NHL team at the draft table since Timmins took over as Montreal’s head scout in 2003, with an emphasis on quality/quantity of picks, and the resultant number of picks that become regular NHLers at some point in their career.
+I was curious to see if this Timmins fellow was indeed as incompetent as Quebec media members had been suggesting.

-There is no tried and true scientific formula I used – I took what I thought were the most pertinent factors, and started adding up each team’s totals
+There is no tried and true scientific formula I used – I took what I thought were the most pertinent factors in drafting, and started adding up each team’s totals

 I began by tallying up how many picks in the top two rounds each club had between 2003 and 2016.
 I figured picks made after 2016 are still to be determined.